We’re always on the go. If you want to learn a foreign language and feel you don’t have much time, we have you covered: Nemo apps could help!

 The app only deals with the basics.
 The paid version has 1300 words/phrases.
 So, you won’t get even to an intermediate level with this app.

 Can you introduce new words or phrases into the app?

 However, a lot of people would have wanted this to be different.
-But these apps only have this limited amount of flashcards.
+But these apps only have a limited number of flashcards.